 With the use of technology in today’s education, not only are young people more exposed to NSSI online communities, but it also increases the opportunity for intervention and prevention.
 While NSSI doesn’t necessarily mean there is an actual risk of suicide, intervention is extremely critical to identify troubled students and prevent escalation.

 Building solid prevention, intervention, and support systems will make it easier to detect and support students in need.
-With technology, it’s important to have a monitoring solution that can be easily customized to detect keywords and phrases.
+With technology, it’s important to have a threat prevention solution that can be easily customized to detect keywords and phrases.